-It has been quite the wait, but Halo Infinite‘s development seems to be going well, despite its recent delay into 2021.
-First revealed during Microsoft’s E3 presentation in 2018 and once again in 2021, the highly anticipated game is scheduled to hit shelves sometime next year.
+It has been quite the wait, but Halo Infinite‘s development seems to be going well, despite its recent delay into the fall of 2021.
+First revealed during Microsoft’s E3 presentation in 2018 and once again in 2021, the highly anticipated game is scheduled to hit shelves in the fall of this year.
 Although much of its contents are a mystery, there’s still quite a bit we know about Halo Infinite.

-Over the past two years, 343 Industries and Microsoft have been cautious about what content is offered to the public.
+Over the past few years, 343 Industries and Microsoft have been cautious about what content is offered to the public.
 The curtain was pulled back slightly during July’s Xbox Games Showcase, which showed off its gameplay debut, yet most of Halo Infinite remains an enigma.
 Since then, we’ve gotten multiple developer updates in the form of blog posts, keeping the community in the loop.
 Here’s everything we know about the next installment of the popular series.

 Halo Infinite will launch on Xbox One, Xbox Series X/S, and PC on December 8.